-There is no need to worry about payment processing since WooCommerce offers built-in payment processing from leading providers such as PayPay and Stripe, and customers also have the option to pay by credit card, direct bank transfer, check, or cash on delivery.
+There is no need to worry about payment processing since WooCommerce offers built-in payment processing from leading providers such as PayPay and Stripe payment, and customers also have the option make a payment by credit card, direct bank transfer, check, or cash on delivery.

 Customers using your store have the option to register, which will automatically fill in their details next time they visit your store or check out as a guest.
 In the event that a customer needs a refund, it’s really easy and painless to do, and can be done from your dashboard with just one click.